Senior Gleaners of San Diego County

 - Help with administrative tasks such as phoning, record keeping, coordinating work teams, serving on the governing board.

 Click here for an application.
-You will complete a Senior Gleaners application AND a Retired & Senior Volunteer Program application--both contained in a single document.
-Mail both to:
+You will complete a Senior Gleaners application, a Retired & Senior Volunteer Program application and a Gleaners Driver Agreement--all contained in a single document.
+Mail signed copies to:

 Senior Gleaners of San Diego County